FzFStormZ/EdgeSurfBOT/README.md

 ## How works ❔

-First, my code based on the **High visibility mode** which allow to see rectangles around each objects on the game.
+First, my code based on the **High visibility mode** which allows seeing rectangles around each object on the game.
-With that, I can know if the surfer going to an obstacle, a boost or whatever in the game.
+After that, I can know if the surfer going to an obstacle, a boost or anything in the game.
-To detect obstacles, I build rectangles around the surfer to take decision in function of what is in each rectangles:
+To detect objects, I build rectangles around the surfer to decide on what the surfer doing to what is in each rectangle:

 <img src=imgs/ExplanationREADME.PNG width="550px" height="600px" alt="My rectangles"/>

-In this game, we have color code which is:
+In this game, we have a colour code which are:
 * **Black objects**: They are dangerous for the surfer.
 They stop him and he loses 1 ❤️.
 * **Red objects**: They aren't dangerous but slow down the surfer.
-* **Green ojects**: They allow to take a ⚡ boost or a springboard in goal to gain a speed boost.
+* **Green objects**: They allow to take a ⚡ boost or a springboard in goal to gain a speed boost.

 ## Requirements